jruys/HariFun_166_Morphing_Clock/README.md

 Known issues
 - Changing clock color messes with time (it jumps forward/back a few seconds) - quick fix is to reset clock
 - Nigtmode does not work properly in 12hr mode (it evaluates based on 12hr clock, so night kicks in twice per day)
+- DST logic is for Europe only - sorry for being selfish but main goal was to get my own clock running again

+What I really would like to do but isn't in this version
+- Use native time.h and do away with the odd manual NTP code
+- Add tickbox to suppress leading zero on hour display
+- Fix color change second drift bug

 **CHANGES BY SNOWHEAD**